virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-26-making-with-gimp-part-one.md

 Gnu Image Manipulation Program is an open-source photo editing software used by professional illustrators, designers, photographers, and scientists alike.
 This is due to GIMP’s sophisticated layering system which allows you to add/blend/transform/erase very specific components inside an image without compromising the surrounding areas or losing your earlier edits.
 This unlimited editing functionality, coupled with GIMP’s highly customizable library of tools, brushes, gradients, textures, and patterns is why GIMP is the best-known free alternative to Photoshop.

-And thanks to GIMP’s community of contributors (as in the source in "open source",) there are now over 100 GIMP-compatible plug-ins you can download for free.
+And thanks to GIMP’s community of contributors (as the source in "open source") there are now over 100 GIMP-compatible plug-ins you can download for free.
 Here are my [first] and [second] favorites.
 They, along with the software, are in constant maintenance and development, meaning any bugs are swiftly dealt with.

-To conclude my why behind this tutorial: GIMP is a remarkable and magnificent tool that can outperform photoshop in many ways despite being 100% free, for anyone to own, forever.
+To conclude my why behind this tutorial: GIMP is a remarkable and magnificent tool that can outperform photoshop in many ways despite being 100% free, for anyone to own forever.

 # Getting Started with GIMP: